waynesutton/better-todo/files.md

     - ? to show keyboard shortcuts modal with code block syntax reference
   - Hovered todo tracking for keyboard shortcuts
   - Auto-select hovered todo when not explicitly navigating
+  - **Full-page note folder handling** - Opens notes from folders and highlights folder in sidebar
   - Clerk authentication integration:
     - Conditional query execution based on authentication state
     - "Sign In Required" modal for unauthenticated users